0cjs/sedoc/os/linux/systemd/journal.md

 * Selection based on fields (no wildcards, no negation):
   * `NAME=VAL` Entries where field _name_ matches value _val._
   * `-t VAL`: SYSLOG_IDENTIFIER=_val_ (program name, generally)
+  * `-u, --unit=UNIT|PATTERN`: Matches against `_SYSTEMD_UNIT`.
+Special:
-  * `-u PAT`: Special; only thing that can use a pattern, allegedly, though I've not been able to get it to work.
-Not clear which of the `*UNIT*` fields it uses.
+    the only filter that can use a pattern, allegedly, though I've not been able to get it to work.

 * Other selection:
   * `-p PRIO`: Shows <= `emerg` (0), `alert` (1), `crit`, `err`, `warning`, etc.